 - Use it a Glaze.
 I enjoy using chamoy sauce to glaze fish, chicken or pork for the grill.
 Use a bit more as your finishing sauce for more than just Mexican cuisine.

 - Drink It Up!
 Use chamoy sauce in place of hot sauce for an amazing Michelada Recipe.
 It's also an essential ingredient in the shaved ice drink called the Mangonada.
 So good!

 Customize Your Chamoy.
 There are many ways to customize chamoy sauce with different ingredients.
 For chile peppers, consider guajillos or pasillas, or fresh peppers.

 For fruits, consider dried mango or fresh peach or raspberries.
 Brown sugar can be used.
 I've seen some recipes that use apricot jams or preserves as their base.
 Go for it!

 Vinegar to Preserve.
 If you'd like to keep your chamoy sauce longer, add in a few tablespoons of vinegar, which will help to preserve it for longer.
 It will also add a touch of sourness to the flavor.

 That's it, my friends.
-I hope you enjoy my chamoy sauce recipe.
+I hope you enjoy my chamoy recipe.
 Let me know if you make it and how you enjoyed it.
 I'd love to hear how it turned out for you and how you served yours.
 Keep it spicy!

 Try Some of My Other Popular Recipes